christofranz/disaster-response-classification/README.md

 - Sqlalchemy
 - Pickle

 Alternatively, you can directly install them with `pip install -r requirements.txt`.
+Additionally, you need to install the nltk data with `python -m nltk.downloader punkt wordnet`.
 The code should run with no issues using Python versions 3.*.

 ### Instructions